Intensified optical camera with Timepix4 readout: Conclusions

 Our results also highlight key factors influencing timing performance, including the sensor bias voltage, intensifier scintillator properties, and timewalk effects.
 After applying a timewalk correction and optimizing selection criteria, we demonstrated sub-nanosecond timing with intensified readout - a performance level suitable for single-photon imaging in quantum optics, ultrafast imaging, and time-correlated photon counting experiments.
 With its high throughput and improved timing resolution, the Timepix4 camera is well positioned as a scalable platform for next-generation time-resolved optical measurements across a broad range of scientific domains.

 \acknowledgments

 This research was supported by the Czech Science Foundation (GACR) under Project No. 25-15534M and Czech Ministry of Education, Youth and Sports Project No. LM2023040 CERN-CZ.
-We thank Lou-Ann Pestana De Sousa for help with preparation of manuscript.
+This work was supported by the Dutch National Growth Fund (NGF), as part of the Quantum Delta NL Programme.
+We thank Lou-Ann Pestana De Sousa for help with preparation of the manuscript.